financelurker/pp-terminal/README.md

 - The script is still in beta version, so there might be Portfolio Performance files that are not compatible with and also public APIs can change
 - Only Euro currency is supported at the moment

+## Important Note
+I am not a tax consultant.
+All results of this application are non-binding and without guarantee.
+They may deviate from the actual values.

 ## License